statamic-rad-pack/runway/README.md

 ];
 ```

 > The above documentation on Bard also applies for any other fieldtypes that output arrays.
-Such as the Array fieldtype, Grids and Replicators.
+Such as the Array fieldtype, the Grid fieldtype and the Replicator fieldtype.

+**What's the `runway_uris` table for?**

+The `runway_uris` table is created when you install Runway.
+It's used as a 'lookup table' for Runway's front-end routing feature.

+Essentially, because we allow you to use Antlers to build your URI structure, we need somewhere to store the parsed versions of those for each model.
+The `runway_uris` table stores the parsed version of the URI along with the related model.

 ## Security